tinaponting/ai-robots-scrapers/README.md

 ..........................................................................................

 # Updates: **
-# Working: ** a new AI LIST, Working on a new List: 2509125 -  fixing a new list, new AI Dectected - Be patient:)
+# Working: * New AI List and scrips all up-to-date 251015)

 * ai-shield.zip - UPDATED, if they tries to steal your content, they got dummy text:) Do not interfear with speed.
 * Nigx file error! - working on it!